CorsoSystems/corsosystems.github.io/_drafts/2014-04-03-historian-roundup.md

 FactoryTalk Historian also has the ability to work with Excel directly with the purchase of an additional license for the functionality.
 This allows you to create reports in Excel without spending time learning VantagePoint.

 Outside of trending and reporting tools the other main way to access historical data is through database queries.
-A couple of versions ago FactoryTalk Historian included ODBC access out of the box making this form of access extremely easy.
+A couple of versions ago FactoryTalk Historian included SQL Server ODBC access out of the box making this form of access extremely easy.
 For "officially" unconfirmed yet easy to infer reasons, this was likely due to system integrators creating their own software packages competing with VantagePoint (which had recently been acquired by Rockwell).
 Since then the ODBC connection has been moved to an "Advanced Server License" along with a couple of other features.

 To access data using SQL queries, thus making it accessible to other business systems, QA/QC, production, ERP, etc., you can use a feature called the VantagePoint CLR.
 Basically the VantagePoint CLR is a set of pre-defined queries you can use to access historical data through VantagePoint.
 The documentation for this feature is very clear and while it adds a few steps to installation and acts as a middleman between you and your data it is pretty easy to use.
 We have used it on every FactoryTalk Historian installation we have done since it was released and all of our customers have been happy with its performance.

+As with most Rockwell products FactoryTalk Historian and VantagePoint are well integrated with Microsoft platforms making it difficult to use other databases or operating systems.

 <h5>Inductive Automation - Ignition</h5>